airawat/cascading.accumulo/ReadMe.txt

 https://github.com/airawat/cascading.accumulo.examples

 All examples include sample code, scripts, and data.
+The following is a listing of examples and functionality covered-

 example 1:
 Demonstrates how to query data in Accumulo from Cascading.